synopse/mORMot2/src/core/README.md

 In respect to `generics.collections` from the Delphi or FPC RTL, this unit uses `interface` as variable holders, and leverage them to reduce the generated code as much as possible, as the *Spring4D 2.0 framework* does, but for both Delphi and FPC.
 As a result, compiled units (`.dcu`/`.ppu`) and executable are much smaller, and faster to compile.

-It publishes `TDynArray` and `TSynDictionary` high-level features like indexing, sorting, JSON/binary serialization or thread safety as Generics strong typing.
+Those `interfaces` publish `TDynArray` and `TSynDictionary` high-level features like indexing, sorting, JSON/binary serialization or thread safety as Generics strong typing.

 Use `Collections.NewList<T>` and `Collections.NewKeyValue<TKey, TValue>` factories as main entry points of these efficient data structures.